Hilton College (South Africa): Notable Old Hiltonians

+Fundi Sithebe former CEO of Airports Company South Africa (ACSA) and 4Racing.

 Conor Mccreedy Swiss based artist and engineer.
 In 2022 a rare 4 kg book was made about his work by the publishing giant Assouline.
 Mccreedy has been described as the Blue Sultan of the Art World.

 Robert-Falcon Ouellette is a politician from Canada and attended in 1995 for the historic elections.
 He was a member of Falcon House.

+Neil Smith, class of 1997, Pearce House is an Emmy award winner for his contribution to Broadcast Technology at Super Bowl LVIII (Las Vegas 2024).
+He has been nominated for four other Emmy awards including the George Wensel Technical Achievement award for the 2023 Masters golf at Augusta.

 Hiltonian Society

 The Hiltonian Society is a non-profit organisation that owns and runs Hilton College.
 It was formed in 1930 by the share holders of Hilton College Ltd., which owned the school at the time.
 Any Hilton Old boy or past teacher is eligible to become a member of the Hiltonian Society.

 Feeder schools

 The following schools are all considered Hilton feeder schools and pupils are eligible to receive closed scholarships to Hilton College.